rclone/rclone/docs/content/overview.md

 All cloud storage systems support some kind of date on the object and these will be set when transferring from the cloud storage system.

+Backblaze B2 preserves file modification times on files uploaded and downloaded, but doesn't use them to decide which objects to sync.

 ### Case Insensitive ###